daronphang/programming-resources/architectures/data-systems/replication/leader/_leader.md

 2. Other replicas are notified of the data change through replication log or change stream.
 Each follower takes the log from the leader and updates its local copy of the database.

 This mode of replication is a built-in feature across many relational and non-relational databases, including MySQL, PostgreSQL, Oracle, SQL Server, MongoDB, Kafka and RabbitMQ.

+### Types of Leader-Based Replications

+Single-leader or multi-leader.

 ## Setting Up New Followers